twhamr/twhamr/README.md

 Welcome to my GitHub profile.

-I'm an Undergrad Student studying Security Informatics at Indiana University Bloomington.
+Undergrad Student studying Security Informatics @ Indiana University Bloomington.

 I love learning about recent techological advances and the progress with A.I. and Machine Learning.